 Absolutely.
 There are two reasons to visit – the first is the scenery.
 The nature of the Douro Valley is spectacular no matter what time of year you visit.
 In spring the vines will be sprouting fresh green buds, by summer the first fruit will appear across the vineyards, ready for harvest in September.
 Then in autumn the leaves charge to fiery hues of yellow and orange, and rich maroon.

-If you love wine, visit wineries on one of the Douro Valley winery tours.
-If you don’t love wine, go for a hike, go kayaking on the Douro River, or visit little villages.
+The second is wine.
+If you love wine, you’ll love to visit estates on one of the Douro Valley winery tours.
+If you don’t love wine – there are stacks of active things to do like go for a hike, go kayaking on the Douro River, or visit little villages.

 What is the prettiest town in Douro Valley?